Omar-ElAzazy/Losing-101/ctfs/2017-06-18-Google-CTF/Anonymous-exchange/README.md

 It turns out we can't link more than 3 account to a single card as well ...

+#### The challenge

+* There is a network of ccards and caccounts with some associations between them.
+* Some of the ccards are flagged.
+* I can create uaccounts and they will be added to the network.
+* I can create ucards and they will be added to the network.
+* I can associate ucards/ccards to uaccounts.
+* I can get a backup for the network, but all the card and account names will be encrypted.
+* In the backup I can't identify cards and accounts.
+* I need to get which ccards are flagged.

+I will be using the term "extra data", I mean by that the caccounts and the associations between caccounts and ccards.

 #### The solution

-I thought that to solve it, we need to link each ccard to a unique uaccount and to be able to identify those uaccounts.
+I thought that to solve it, we need to link each ccard to a unique uaccount and to be able to identify the uaccounts.

 So I started with creating 64 uaccounts and linking them to the ccards as shown in the figure below.